amir-kedis/Siemens-Internship-Assignments-2024/README.md

 server-client configuration and packet validation tasks.

 > [!NOTE]
-> This repo contains the solutions for both assignment for ease of access.
+> This repo contains the solutions for both assignments for ease of access.

 ## Folders